-When chemical fertilizers, herbicides or pesticides are over-applied, the toxic components kill off the good bugs along with the bad ones.
-Then if it rains a few hours or a few days later, these nutrients and chemicals can flow off your lawn and contaminate streams and rivers, harming the fish and wildlife living there.
-Being Stream Smart means creating healthy living soil that works hard to hold water, nutrients, and grow healthy plants.
+When chemical fertilizers, herbicides or pesticides are over-applied, the toxic components kill not only the bad bugs, but the good ones, too.
+Then, if it rains a few hours or a few days later, these nutrients and chemicals can flow off your lawn and contaminate streams and rivers, harming the fish and wildlife living there.
+Being Stream Smart means creating healthy living soil that works hard to hold water and nutrients, and grow healthy plants.

 There are many different types of composting.
 Choose one that matches the materials you are using and how much time you would like to spend creating soil amendment.

 Composting can be as simple as a pile of leaves and garden clippings that will slowly decompose.
-Or, you can opt for a more tidy set-up and use a manufactured compost tumbler, static bin or a wire cylinder.
+You can also opt for a more tidy set-up and use a manufactured compost tumbler, static bin, or a wire cylinder.
 If you are interested in a manufactured composter, check with your local landscape supply store.
 For instructions on making your own compost click here.
 Once your compost is ready you can mix it into your planting beds, use it as mulch, or as potting soil.
-There are also many local suppliers of compost, see the resources section for available options.
+There are also many local suppliers of compost.
+See the resources section for available options.

 To purchase compost locally, check out the following sites:

 Portland Metro’s “Tools for Living” Composting Page

 Jackson Soil and Water Conservation District’s Manure Exchange